 Ciara Hanna (Alex), Emily O’Brien (Julia), Jackie Moore (Rachel), Wallop Terathong (Sang), Prinya Ruenprapan (Male Nurse), Russell Geoffrey Banks (Colin), Jared Cohn (Shane), Byron Gibson (Byron), Sohanne Bengana (Vlad), Irada Hoyos (Vanida)

 Three American friends, Julia and the two sisters Alex and Rachel, arrive in Thailand to work as part of an English-teaching program.
-They are puzzled to find the statue of a child painted in gold in the house.
+Arriving at their lodgings, they are puzzled to find the statue of a child painted in gold in the house.
 The girls go out on the town and hook up with three guys and bring them back, only for the guys to slip them roofies.
 Each of the girls wakes in the morning having had a dream of torturing and killing the guys.
 The guys and the statue are nowhere to be found.
-Worried about being charged for the statue, they try to find what has happened to it only to be led to a local witch who tells them that it is a kumari, a child that has been ritually murdered and covered in gold.
+Worried about being charged for the statue, they try to find what has happened to it.
+They are led led to a local witch who tells them that it is a kumari, a child that has been ritually murdered and covered in gold.
 The girls now find themselves haunted by the kumari at every turn.

-The financing for Pernicious came principally from Thailand and Bressack shot the entire film there in English using a set of no-name American actresses in the central roles.
+The financing for Pernicious came principally from Thailand and Bressack shot the entire film there in English using a set of unknown American actresses in the central roles.
 By its very choice of title, Pernicious gives the impression of being another in the line of copycat films that take their lead from Insidious (2010) in their use of a sinister sounding adjective as title.
+See also the likes of Sinister (2012), Demonic (2015), The Diabolical (2015), Luciferous (2015), Ominous (2015), Satanic (2016) and Malicious (2018).

 Pernicious is a film that you end up hating within its opening moments.
 The self-absorption of the central characters, their blithe indifference to local culture and insulting treatment of the locals – talking down to them slowly and simply like you would to a child at one point – switches you off in a big way.
 At least the film reaches an ending where such attitudes would seem to be intentional but it also serves to create zero empathy for the girls when the film starts putting them on the receiving end of spooky phenomena.